namnv2001/nottify-react-native/README.md

 ```

-* Inside the root directory, you can run some built-in commands:
+* Inside the root directory, you can run this built-in command to start the application:
 ```
     yarn start
 ```